HelOWeen/evesqltomdb/Readme.md

 ```
 In theory every valid __WHERE__ clause should work.

+### Node _&lt;Columns&gt;_
+The &lt;Columns&gt; node is the collection of the to be copied database
+columns.
+This node provides one optional Attribute:
+* __CopyAllColumns__
+If set to _true_, all columns of the source table will be copied to the
+target table.
+This saves you from listing all columns of a table in
+separate &lt;Column&gt; nodes in case you want to copy the whole table
+and all of its columns.
+Any further &lt;Column&gt; definition for this
+table will be ignored then.

 ### Node _&lt;Column&gt;_
 The &lt;Column&gt; nodes define the needed columns and if necessary their data type in the target DB.